 Whether you are a servicemember, veteran, or civilian, having your college degree can be the difference between being promoted or getting passed over.
 In some branches of the military, a college degree is a requirement for officer promotions and senior enlisted advancement.
 It comes down to this: you need to be prepared when the doors of opportunity open, and the best way to do that is to continually improve your level of training, education and certification.

 At $4,500 a year Tuition Assistance is at a historic high, but like many government-funded programs the future of this benefit is not guaranteed, and may not last much longer.
 Your other educational benefits also have limitations.
 For example when you separate from the military you lose your eligibility for most DANTES, SOC, and Tuition Assistance programs, and if you are veteran you only have 10 to 15 years from your last day of active duty to use all of your GI Bill benefits.
-After that your benefits are gone, and based on today's payment rates that could mean a loss of over $55,000.
+After that your benefits are gone, and based on today's payment rates that could mean a loss of hundreds of thousands of dollars.

 Simply put, you need to "use it, or you'll lose it".

 So if you have finally decided that you are ready to increase your earning potential, get that promotion, and use the benefits you have earned before it is too late, then you have turned your fear into motivation.